waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_1.md

 Let's implement a new feature: allowing links to have a single tag associated with them.

-* :exclamation: As usual, let's start with a test:
+* :white_check_mark: As usual, let's start with a test:

 ```ruby
 # /spec/features/adding_tags_spec.rb